imrealashu/vrm/README.md

 # Visual Route Manager
-Visual Route Manager is a web interface to manage your Laravel 5.* routes using this service, you can easily add, remove, edit routes also filter them accordingly your needs, If your **App / website** is large scalded then it will help a lot to manage your routes.
+Visual Route Manager is a web interface to manage your Laravel 5.* routes.
+Using VRM, you can easily add, edit, remove routes also filter them accordingly your needs, If your **App / website** is large scaled then it will help a lot to manage your routes.

 It's in active development and still lack of some features like Resources and Function